 Occidental Petroleum (OXY) Dips More Than Broader Markets: What You Should Know

-Coming into today, shares of the oil and gas exploration and production company had gained 0.32% in the past month.
-In that same time, the Oils-Energy sector gained 1.38%, while the S&P 500 lost 9.06%.
+Heading into today, shares of the oil and gas exploration and production company had lost 16.33% over the past month, lagging the Oils-Energy sector's loss of 4.09% and the S&P 500's loss of 10.24% in that time.

 Occidental Petroleum will be looking to display strength as it nears its next earnings release.
-The company is expected to report EPS of $2.90, up 233.33% from the prior-year quarter.
-Our most recent consensus estimate is calling for quarterly revenue of $9.93 billion, up 45.65% from the year-ago period.
+In that report, analysts expect Occidental Petroleum to post earnings of $2.87 per share.
+This would mark year-over-year growth of 229.89%.
+Meanwhile, our latest consensus estimate is calling for revenue of $9.91 billion, up 45.43% from the prior-year quarter.

-Investors should also note any recent changes to analyst estimates for Occidental Petroleum.
-These revisions help to show the ever-changing nature of near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+It is also important to note the recent changes to analyst estimates for Occidental Petroleum.
+Recent revisions tend to reflect the latest near-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 0.03% lower.
-Occidental Petroleum is currently a Zacks Rank #3 (Hold).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Within the past 30 days, our consensus EPS projection has moved 2.01% higher.
+Occidental Petroleum currently has a Zacks Rank of #3 (Hold).

-Digging into valuation, Occidental Petroleum currently has a Forward P/E ratio of 5.9.
-Its industry sports an average Forward P/E of 10.68, so we one might conclude that Occidental Petroleum is trading at a discount comparatively.
+Digging into valuation, Occidental Petroleum currently has a Forward P/E ratio of 5.69.
+This valuation marks a discount compared to its industry's average Forward P/E of 10.35.

-Investors should also note that OXY has a PEG ratio of 0.35 right now.
+Meanwhile, OXY's PEG ratio is currently 0.37.
 The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-OXY's industry had an average PEG ratio of 0.38 as of yesterday's close.
+OXY's industry had an average PEG ratio of 0.39 as of yesterday's close.

 The Oil and Gas - Integrated - United States industry is part of the Oils-Energy sector.
-This industry currently has a Zacks Industry Rank of 172, which puts it in the bottom 32% of all 250+ industries.
+This group has a Zacks Industry Rank of 95, putting it in the top 38% of all 250+ industries.

 You can find more information on all of these metrics, and much more, on Zacks.com.